Lotto Max: Organization

 The game is administered by the Interprovincial Lottery Corporation, a consortium of the five regional lottery corporations in Canada.

 Each of these corporations operate a regional add-on games that, for an extra $1 each, can be added to a Lotto Max ticket.
-This "spiel" game (named "Tag", "Encore", or "Extra" depending on the region), adds a 6- or 7-digit number to the ticket with a top prize of $100,000 if all six digits are matched or $250,000 to $1,000,000 depending on the region for a seven-number match ($1,000,000 in Ontario and Quebec; $250,000 in the Western Canada region of Alberta, Saskatchewan, Manitoba, and the territories).
+This "spiel" game (named "Tag", "Encore", or "Extra" depending on the region), adds a 6- or 7-digit number, or a set of 4 numbers to the ticket, with a top prize of $100,000 if all six digits are matched, $500,000 if all four numbers matched in any order(British Columbia) or $250,000 to $1,000,000 depending on the region for a seven-number match ($1,000,000 in Ontario and Quebec; $250,000 in the Western Canada region of Alberta, Saskatchewan, Manitoba, and the territories).

 The Atlantic Lottery Corporation offers a second $1 add-on known as "Twist", which adds lines of quick picks that can be matched against the winning numbers of the main drawing for supplemental prizes.
 Matching seven numbers, or six numbers plus the bonus number, awards $100,000.
 On selected draws, the prizes awarded by the Twist feature may also be multiplied as part of promotions.

 Similarly to Lotto 6/49, Loto-Québec and the Western Canada Lottery Corporation also run local versions of Lotto Max, known as Québec Max and Western Max respectively.
 These draws are held on the same night as each Lotto Max draw and have similar payouts, but with a fixed jackpot of $2,000,000, and additional drawings for a pool of 14 $1,000,000 prizes on each draw, similarly to MaxMillions.
-Lotto Max selection slips offer the ability for players to choose between Lotto Max, the regional game, or to play both games using the same numbers.
+Lotto Max selection slips offer the ability for players to choose between Lotto Max, the regional game, or to play both games using the same numbers(except in Western Max, which still using only 50 numbers, and using an own selection slip instead.).